 - Access to additional federal benefits.
 If you’re someone who currently has a Parent PLUS loan, a Perkins Loan, or a Family Federal Education Loan (FFEL), you’re not eligible for income-driven repayment plans or PSLF.
 But by consolidating these loans via the Direct Loan program, you would become eligible for these benefits.

 - Fixed rate loan.
-If you’re currently in a variable-rate loan, consolidating gives you the opportunity to lock in a fixed rate.
+If you currently have variable-rate loans, consolidating gives you the opportunity to lock in a fixed interest rate.

 While consolidating through a private lender can save you a lot of money, the Direct Consolidation Loan program is really just designed to simplify monthly payments.
 If your credit is keeping you from qualifying for a private lender consolidation, then using this program could be a good choice.